Unboxed-Software/solana-course/content/env-variables.md

 4 passing (8s)
 ```

 And that's it!
 You've made the program a lot easier to work with moving forward.
-If you want to take a look at the final solution code you can find it on the `solution` branch of [the same repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/solution).
+If you want to take a look at the final solution code, you can find it on the `solution` branch of [the same repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/solution).

 # Challenge

-Now it's time for you to do some of this on your own.
+Now, it's time for you to do some of this on your own.
 We mentioned being able to use the program's upgrade authority as the initial admin.
 Go ahead and update the lab's `initialize_program_config` so that only the upgrade authority can call it rather than having a hardcoded `ADMIN`.

-Note that the `anchor test` command, when run on a local network, starts a new test validator using `solana-test-validator`.
+Note that when run on a local network, the anchor test' command starts a new test validator using `solana-test-validator`.
 This test validator uses a non-upgradeable loader.
 The non-upgradeable loader makes it so the program's `program_data` account isn't initialized when the validator starts.
-You'll recall from the lesson that this account is how we access the upgrade authority from the program.
+You'll remember from the lesson that this account is how we can access the upgrade authority from the program.

 To work around this, you can add a `deploy` function to the test file that runs the deploy command for the program with an upgradeable loader.
-To use it, run `anchor test --skip-deploy`, and call the `deploy` function within the test to run the deploy command after the test validator has started.
+To use it, run `anchor test --skip-deploy` and call the `deploy` function within the test to run the deploy command after the test validator has started.

 ```typescript
 import { execSync } from "child_process"